kingsmennn/match-contract-cosmos/README.md

 ## Deployment

-To deploy the contract on a CosmWasm-compatible blockchain (e.g., Osmosis):
+To deploy the contract on a CosmWasm-compatible blockchain (e.g., xion):

 ### 1. Store the Contract on the Blockchain